SubLoadedZA/SubLoadedZA/README.md

 ### Hi there 👋

-- 🔭 I’m a fullstack developer working in the .NET & node space.
+- 🔭 I’m a fullstack developer working in the .NET & Node space.
 - 🌱 I’m learning web 3.0/blockchain development.
 - 👯 I’m looking to collaborate on anything and everything - with preference and specialization in Backend Development.
 - 💬 Ask me about all things tech.